valkey-io/valkey-doc/docs/data-types/hashes.md

 ﻿---
-title: "Redis hashes"
+title: "Hashes"
 linkTitle: "Hashes"
 weight: 40
 description: >
-    Introduction to Redis hashes
+    Introduction to Hashes
 ---

-Redis hashes are record types structured as collections of field-value pairs.
+Hashes are record types structured as collections of field-value pairs.
 You can use hashes to represent basic objects and to store groupings of counters, among other things.

 {{< clients-example hash_tutorial set_get_all >}}